ktomk/pipelines/README.md

 for building the phar file the workaround was to entail the larger parts of the pattern.

+- The sf2yaml based parser does not support the backslash at the end of a line to fold without a space with _double quoted strings_.

 - The libyaml based parser does not support dots ("`.`") in anchor names.